Serengeti National Park- Overview Serengeti Safaris

 Every year, over 2 million wildebeest, zebra and gazelle migrate from the Serengeti to the Masai Mara Reserve in Kenya.
 If you're there at the right time, you can spot herds of wildebeest and zebra stretching to the horizon.Wildlife

 The Serengeti offers some of the best wildlife viewing in Africa.
 All the major safari animals occur in great numbers.
 Cheetah and four of the Big 5 are easily seen, but rhino sightings are rare, and only black rhino are present.
 Aside from the big cats, many other predators can be spotted including spotted hyena (especially in the morning), jackal and bat-eared fox.

 More about the wildlife

-Serengeti's scenery is renowned for its grassland plains in the southeast.
+Serengeti’s scenery is renowned for its grassland plains in the southeast.
 The northern part is more hilly and rocky.
 To the west, valleys, rivers and forest can be found.
-The land is stunning and feels like untamed wilderness.Weather & Climate
+Several areas in the Serengeti are dotted with ‘koppies’, granite outcrops rising up from the plains.
+It’s an immense landscape and quite stunning – big sky country that feels like untamed wilderness.Weather & Climate

 Conditions in the Serengeti are rarely taxing in the daytime during the Dry season (June to October), when the temperature stays nice and warm.
 It’s a different story at night, when the mercury can take a deep dive.
 The heat creeps up a few degrees during the Wet season (November to May), though the odd cold front can introduce a chill.